marco-compiler/marco/README.md

 ### `modelica-opt`
 The `modelica-opt` executable is intended to be used mainly for debugging purposes.
 It accepts only MLIR code and applies the user-requested pipeline of transformations, thus allowing the user to check their correct behaviour.

+## How to contribute
+Contributions are welcome and encouraged, both in the form of pull requests and issues reporting bugs, errors, or possible improvements.